-The remuneration committee, which is chaired by Mr. Leung Yu Ming, Steven, comprises three members, as shown in the corporate information section on page 1.
+The remuneration committee, which is chaired by Mr. Leung Yu Ming, Steven, comprises three members as shown below.
 All members served on the committee throughout the year and up to the date of this report.

 This committee supports the board in determining the remuneration packages of individual executive directors and senior management.
-It further assists the board in making recommendations on the Company's remuneration policy and structure for all directors and senior management, in reviewing and approving the management's remuneration proposals as well as in making recommendations on the remuneration of non-executive directors.
+It further assists the board in making recommendations on the Company's remuneration policy and structure for all directors and senior management, in reviewing and approving the management's remuneration proposals and matters relating to share schemes, as well as in making recommendations on the remuneration of non-executive directors.